Page Reviewed / Updated - Mar. 2016

 The Community Alternative Program for Disabled Adults (CAP/DA) is North Carolina Medicaid's home and community based services waiver program.
-It is intended to provide alternatives to nursing home placement for low income, disabled state residents.
-This program allows participants to remain in their private residence as an alternative to nursing facility care by offering medical and personal care services to increase independence at home as well as covers the cost of minor home adaptations that increase the independence or safety of the program participant.
+In this program, low-income, disabled state residents have an alternative to nursing home placement.
+Program participants remain in their private residences or receive care in the home of a friend or family.
+By offering medical and personal care services, North Carolina aims to increase the disabled and seniors' autonomy.
+The program also covers the cost of minor home adaptations that increase the independence or safety of the program participant.

 Associated with this program is the Community Alternative Program for Choice (CAP/Choice).
 This option offers participants consumer direction of some of their care services as well as expands some of the services covered by this waiver.
 This model of program is based on the Medicaid concept of Cash and Counseling and is sometimes called self-directed care or participant direction.
 Under CAP/Choice, participants can hire family members (or whomever they choose) to provide personal assistance services.
 Phrased another way, the adult children of aging parents can be paid to be their caregivers.
-The amount which they can be paid is tightly regulated and is likely between 50% - 70% of the state hourly average for home care.
-It is estimated personal caregivers are paid between $10 - $14 / hr.
+The amount that they can be paid is tightly regulated and is likely between 50% - 70% of the state hourly average for home care.
+In CAP/Choice, personal caregivers are estimated to receive a wage of between $10 and $14 per hour.

 CAP/DA and CAP/Choice are both available to North Carolina residents who are at least 18 years of age and have a physical or mental disability that results in a need for the level of care typically found in nursing homes or intermediate care facilities.